Skip to Content

 Coordinate Through Hooks – Let the useNFTData hook manage store updates rather than updating directly from components.

-Handle Loading States – Always set loading states during async operations to provide user feedback.
+Handle Loading States – Use loading flags (either from the store or useNFTData) during async operations to provide user feedback and avoid flicker.

 Anti‑Patterns to Avoid